-Reserve fund - This fund is set aside to meet any unexpected costs that may arise.
+Reserve fund - This fund has a separate levy and is set aside to meet any unexpected costs that may arise.

 Food service fund - This fund accounts for the activity and financial resources that support the District's hot lunch and breakfast programs.